MeerBiene/ElectronGameLauncher/README.md

 Overview
 ========
-You can use this project as template, put your files in the **public/** directory, and change settings in **launcher.json** Use ```npm run start``` to start the app.
+You can use this project as template, put your files in the **public/** directory, and change settings in **launcher.json** For exemple you have the [ElectronSnok](https://github.com/Adi-df/ElectronSnok) repo who is an adaptation of [Snok](https://github.com/Adi-df/Snok).
+Use ```npm run start``` to start the app.
 And use ```npm run build``` to build the app.